DragonHero1157/CETReport/README.md

 # compethicsrpt
-Repo for Python script that transform compliance and ethics training progress data data exported from the training site.
+Repo for Python script that transform compliance and ethics training progress data exported from the training site.